 Anne Arundel County Public Schools is not a stranger to seeing developers pay large sums of money to build schools.
-Earlier this year, the school board approved a plan to allow the developer of Arundel Preserve to pay for addition at Meade High School.
+Earlier this year, the school board approved a plan to allow the developer of Arundel Preserve

 In 2010, Koch Homes paid for an addition at Broadneck High School to allow for construction of new homes in that area.